Trentonom0r3/PyShiftAE/README.md

 # PyShiftAE
-PyShiftAE is an experimental library designed to transcend the boundaries of the built-in ExtendScript library in Adobe After Effects (AE), heralding a new era of scripting possibilities in AE.
+PyShiftAE is an experimental, Open Source library designed to transcend the boundaries of the built-in ExtendScript library in Adobe After Effects (AE), heralding a new era of scripting possibilities in AE.
 By offering a Python library as an alternative to ExtendScript, PyShiftAE not only enriches the existing feature set but simplifies and amplifies the scripting experience.

 ## Contents